revskill10/reactjs-rails/README.md

 # Table of contents

-1. Requirements (completed)
+1. Requirements
-2. Setup project (completed)
+2. Setup project
-3. First spec: Create blog (completed)
+3. First spec: Create blog
-4. Refactor first spec (completed)
+4. Refactor first spec
-5. Second spec: View blog (completed)
+5. Second spec: View blog
-6. Authentication (in progress)
+6. Authentication
-7. What is Flux and Why using it ? (in progress)
+7. What is Flux and Why using it ?
-8. Refactor project using Flux (pending)
+8. Refactor project using Flux
 9. Conclusion

 # Real world project using this book: